Calpernia is an experienced and versatile live entertainer, hostess and public speaker. Contact her at email@example.com to inquire about bookings.

 Colleges and Universities:

-Calpernia has spoken at colleges and universities across the country.
+Calpernia has spoken at major universities, colleges, corporations and events across the country and the world.
 She usually makes herself available to any classrooms or professors who might want to have her speak to their classes on the day of my presentation, as well.
-Some locations at which Calpernia has spoken recently:
+Some recent engagements:

 - Johns Hopkins